eserlxl/aurgen/doc/AUR.md

 ### Modes

 - **`local`**: Build and install the package from a local tarball (for testing).
 Creates a tarball from the current git repository, updates PKGBUILD and .SRCINFO, and runs `makepkg -si`.
 - **`aur`**: Prepare a release tarball, sign it with GPG, and update PKGBUILD for AUR upload.
 Sets the source URL to the latest GitHub release tarball, updates checksums, and optionally runs `makepkg -si`.
-If the release asset does not exist, aurgen uploads it automatically (if `gh` is installed).
+If the release asset does not exist, AURgen uploads it automatically (if `gh` is installed).
 If the asset already exists, you will be prompted to confirm overwriting before upload.
 - **`aur-git`**: Generate a PKGBUILD for the -git (VCS) AUR package.
 Sets the source to the git repository, sets `b2sums=('SKIP')`, adds `validpgpkeys`, and optionally runs `makepkg -si`.
 No tarball is created or signed.
 - **`clean`**: Remove all generated files and directories in the `aur/` folder, including tarballs, signatures, PKGBUILD, .SRCINFO, and build artifacts.
 - **`test`**: Run all modes (local, aur, aur-git) in dry-run mode to check for errors and report results.
 Useful for verifying all modes work correctly without performing actual operations.